jadecobra/python_tdd_exercises/source/classes.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 * I can "make this better" by adding a few more tests to ``test_classes_with_methods`` for fun

   .. code-block:: python

     def test_classes_with_methods(self):
+        self.assertEqual(
+            classes.ClassWithMethods.method_a(),
-    self.assertEqual(classes.ClassWithMethods.method_a(), 'You called MethodA')
+            'You called MethodA'
+        )
+        self.assertEqual(
+            classes.ClassWithMethods.method_b(),
-    self.assertEqual(classes.ClassWithMethods.method_b(), 'You called MethodB')
+            'You called MethodB'
+        )
+        self.assertEqual(
+            classes.ClassWithMethods.method_c(),
-    self.assertEqual(classes.ClassWithMethods.method_c(), 'You called MethodC')
+            'You called MethodC'
+        )
+        self.assertEqual(
+            classes.ClassWithMethods.method_d(),
-    self.assertEqual(classes.ClassWithMethods.method_d(), 'You called MethodD')
+            'You called MethodD'
+        )

   the terminal shows an :doc:`AttributeError`

-* and I change ``ClassWithmethods`` in ``classes.py`` until all tests pass
+* and I change ``ClassWithMethods`` in ``classes.py`` until all tests pass

 ----

-How to define a Class with attributes and methods
+How to define a class with attributes and methods
 -------------------------------------------------

-Since I know how to define classes with methods and how to define classes with attributes, what if I defined a class with both?
+Since I know how to define classes with methods and how to define classes with attributes, what happens when I define a class with both?

 RED: make it fail
 ^^^^^^^^^^^^^^^^^